-Cambodia's climate is tropical, with characteristically high temperatures, and two distinct seasons: a monsoon-driven rainy season (May‐October) with south-westerly winds ushering in clouds and moisture that accounts for anywhere between 80-90% of the country’s annual precipitation, and a dry season (November-April), with cooler temperatures, particularly between November and January.
-Average temperatures are relatively uniform across the country, and are highest in the early summer months before the rainy season begins, when temperatures range between 26-40°C. Temperatures remain between 25-27°C throughout the rest of the year.
+Cambodia's climate is tropical, with high temperatures, and two distinct seasons: a monsoon-driven rainy season (May‐October) with south-westerly winds ushering in clouds and moisture that accounts for anywhere between 80-90% of the country’s annual precipitation, and a dry season (November-April), with cooler temperatures, particularly between November and January.
+Average temperatures are relatively uniform across the country, but are highest in the early summer months before the rainy season begins, when maximum temperatures often exceed 32°C. Temperatures remain between 25-27°C throughout the rest of the year.
 The wet season arrives with the summer monsoon, in May through November, bringing the heaviest rainfall to the southeast and northwest.
 The annual average rainfall is typically 1,400-2,000 mm with higher rates in the coastal and highland areas and lower rates in other inland regions.
 Inter‐annual variations in climate result from the El Niño Southern Oscillation, which influences the nature of the monsoons in the region.
 El Nino events generally bring warmer and drier than average winter conditions across Southeast Asia, while La Niña episodes bring cooler than average conditions.

 - Temperatures in Cambodia are generally consistent throughout the year, averaging between 25℃ and 27℃.
 Average maximum temperatures can reach 38℃(April) and average minimum temperatures reaching 17℃.

 - Temperature increases have been observed, with an approximate increase of 0.18℃ per decade since the 1960s.